Seeed-Projects/VLM-Guard/README.md

 This system demonstrates real-time video streaming with dangerous action detection using Vision-Language Models, and RS485 device control.

-## Key Features

-- **Real-time Video Streaming**: Captures video from camera or video files and streams in real-time
-- **Dangerous Action Detection**: Uses vision-language models to analyze video frames and detect dangerous behaviors
-- **Intelligent Analysis**: Integrates with vLLM to provide deeper analysis and safety recommendations
-- **Web-based Interface**: Displays video stream, analysis results, and vLLM responses in a unified web interface
-- **Interactive Chat**: Allows users to interact with vLLM through a chat interface using historical analysis data
-- **Analysis History**: Tracks and displays historical analysis results in a database
-- **Visual Indicators**: Clear visual indicators for dangerous vs safe actions
-- **RS485 Device Support**: Read data from and control RS485 devices (light sensors and light controllers)
-- **Automatic Light Control**: Automatically controls RS485 lights based on sensor data and vLLM analysis results
-- **Modular Architecture**: Well-structured codebase with clear separation of concerns

 ## Project Structure

 ```